1

 Few guides cover stylometric fingerprinting.

 Stylometric fingerprinting analyzes unique writing style (i.e., it uses stylometry) to identify the author of a work.
-It’s one of the most common techniques for de-anonymization, used by adversaries ranging from trolls to law enforcement.
+Its one of the most common techniques for de-anonymization, used by adversaries ranging from trolls to law enforcement.

 For a TL;DR, skip to the “Conclusion” section.